seelx3/mini-ml/README.md

 dune utop
 ```

-- Check `typable` function like this:
+- Check `infer` function like this:

 ```
 utop # Miniml.Infer.infer (Miniml.Parse.parse "if (1 + 2) < 3 then 4 else 5");;